-- Accrued interest is excluded from the market value of fixed income and index linked securities and is included in other investment balances.
-Index linked securities valuations include indexation. - b) Forward foreign exchange contracts outstanding at the year end are stated at fair value which is determined as the gain or loss that would arise if the outstanding contract was matched at the year end with an equal and opposite contract. - c) Swaps are valued based on the present value of future cash flows arising from the swap, determined using discounted cashflow models and market data at the reporting date. - d) The market value of pooled investment vehicles is based on the bid price or, if only single priced, the single unit price operating at the accounting date, as advised by the investment manager. - e) Insurance policies purchased in the name of the Trustees which fully provide the pension benefits for certain members are included in these financial statements at the amount of the related obligation, determined using the most recent Actuarial Valuation Report assumptions and methodology.
+- a) Forward foreign exchange contracts outstanding at the year end are stated at fair value which is determined as the gain or loss that would arise if the outstanding contract was matched at the year end with an equal and opposite contract. - b) The market value of pooled investment vehicles is based on the bid price or, if only single priced, the single unit price operating at the accounting date, as advised by the investment manager. - c) Insurance policies purchased in the name of the Trustees which fully provide the pension benefits for certain members are included in these financial statements at the amount of the related obligation, determined using the most recent Actuarial Valuation Report assumptions and methodology.
 Annuity valuations are provided by the Plan Actuary.
-Annuities are secured by Legal & General. - f) The changes in investment market value are accounted for in the year in which they arise and include profits and losses on investments sold as well as unrealised gains and losses in the value of investments held at the year-end.
+Annuities are secured by Legal & General. - d) The changes in investment market value are accounted for in the year in which they arise and include profits and losses on investments sold as well as unrealised gains and losses in the value of investments held at the year-end.